 The styling options provided for a layer are based on the type of data you are mapping.
 You will see different choices depending on whether your layer contains point, line, or polygon features.
 The options offered are also influenced by the type of data associated with your features.
 For example, a point feature might only have location information such as geographic coordinates but could also have categorical information such as tree species or numeric information such as air temperature.
-You can modify the symbology of your layers in the Compilation window, which gives you access to some of the styling capabilities available in ArcGIS Online.
+You can modify the symbology of your layers in the Compilation window, which gives you access to some of the styling capabilities available in ArcGIS Online or ArcGIS Enterprise.

 You can also replace map symbology with Adobe Illustrator libraries to use custom symbols, brushes, and swatches for layers in your downloaded artwork.